eddmann/eddmann.github.io/_posts/2016/2016-01-21-exploring-multi-methods-in-clojure.md

 ---
 layout: post
-title: "Exploring Multi-Methods in Clojure"
+title: 'Exploring Multi-Methods in Clojure'
-meta: "Exploring Multi-Methods in Clojure using some simple examples"
+meta: 'Exploring Multi-Methods in Clojure using some simple examples'
 ---

 Currently reading through the [Joy of Clojure](https://www.manning.com/books/the-joy-of-clojure) book I have recently been introduced to Clojure's multi-method support.
 I decided that it would be interesting to see this feature in action, so I opened up LightTable and codified some example use-cases.

 <!--more-->

 ## FizzBuzz